-The Loss Control Video Library allows members of the Arkansas Municipal League to select training videos by submitting requests online utilizing the video e-cart.
-Training videos may be checked out on a first-come first-serve basis depending on availability.
-A maximum of three (3) videos per order, please.
-Videos should be returned as soon as practicable after training classes are completed.
-Also, please note that this is a service for members of the League only and unless specified, all videos are VHS tapes.
+The Health and Safety Resource Library allows members of the Arkansas Municipal League to select training videos by submitting requests online utilizing the video e-cart.
+A maximum of three (3) Training videos may be borrowed on a first-come first-serve basis, subject to availability, for a period of ten (10) business days, or after training has been completed.
+Also, please note that this is a service for members of the League only and are DVD format – select titles are available on VHS.
 The Arkansas Municipal League will not honor non-member requests.

 Don't forget the value of training your workforce.
 If you or someone affiliated with your municipality would like to attend free training sessions on subjects such as Traffic Signal Maintenance; Trenching and Shoring; Heavy Equipment Operating; and Work Zone Traffic Safety, contact Laura Carter of the Technology Transfer Program at 501-569-2380 or via e-mail at firstname.lastname@example.org.
 You may visit their website at: Center for Training Transportation Professionals (CTTP).
 This program is sponsored by the Federal Highway Administration and the Arkansas Department of Transportation.